Path Dependent McKean-Vlasov SDEs with H\"{o}lder Continuous Diffusion

-here $\delta_0$ is the Dirac measure at the point $0$. \end{enumerate} \end{enumerate} The remainder of this paper is structured as follows: In Section 2, the strong well-posedness of path dependent classical SDEs is addressed by Yamada-Watanabe's approximation; In Section 3, the well-posedness and propagation of chaos for path dependent McKean-Vlasov SDEs are investigated.
+The remainder of this paper is organized as follows: In Section 2, the strong well-posedness of path dependent classical SDEs is addressed by Yamada-Watanabe's approximation; In Section 3, the well-posedness and quantitative propagation of chaos for path dependent McKean-Vlasov SDEs are investigated.